idelchi/go-gitignore/Untitled-3.md

 ---
 Consider gitignore.go and the full test suite.

+At the moment all tests pass.
+Tests are designed to be compared to git check-ignore, and as such, they're aligned.

 What is the risk that gitignore.go is biased against "just" solving the test suite, and not actually fulfilling gitignore parity? e.g., that the implementation is overfitted to the tests.

 If you believe it is biased, return a concentrated set of YAML defined tests (10-15), which aim to prove that above is the case or not.
 ---

 Assess the current implementation.
 Read `OVERFITTING_GUIDE.md` for a current situation analysis.